UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

 ---
-title: How to create a custom image from a VM on Azure Stack using the UKCloud Azure Stack portal | UKCloud Ltd
+title: How to create a custom image from a VM on Azure Stack Hub using the UKCloud Azure Stack Hub portal
 description: Provides details on how to create a custom image from a VM using the portal
 services: azure-stack
 author: Daniel Brennand